02 May Golfer’s Elbow

 Confirm diagnosis: A physio can usually confirm your diagnosis from the symptoms you describe and a few tests including pain on resisted wrist flexion & pronation.
 An ultrasound may also be helpful in confirming the diagnosis but isn’t always necessary.

 How to treat it: In the initial stages the goal is to decrease your pain so massage and icing can help, but also limiting the action that you think may have contributed to it.
 Looking at your technique, in particular, your posture and shoulder position will be important, as well as checking your equipment is the right fit.

 Early on you should start some isometric exercises.
 An isometric exercise is when you contract your muscle without moving your joint and the one I usually recommend for golfer’s elbow is resisting while you bend your elbow either with your other hand or under a table for 10-30 secs, 10 times, twice a day.
 As your pain settles you can progress to more specific strength exercises for your wrist, elbow, and shoulder.

 Products: A counterforce brace can be beneficial for symptoms especially if you are unable to limit your activity, or when returning to activity.
 A compression sleeve can also help to decrease pain.
-You can check out my product selection guide with LP support for more specific recommendations for golfers elbow.
+Both options should be discussed with your physio first.